ATripathi13/AAVAAZ-MedStream/README.md

 ---

 **Note**: This is a prototype system.
 For production use, implement proper authentication, data encryption, HIPAA compliance, and use production-grade ASR services.
+I need colaborators soon